-Custodial credit risk for deposits is the risk that, in the event of failure of a depository financial institution, the agency will not be able to recover its deposits or will not be able to recover collateral securities that are in possession of an outside party.
+Custodial credit risk for deposits is the risk that, in the event of failure of a depository financial institution, the Agency will not be able to recover its deposits or will not be able to recover collateral securities that are in possession of an outside party.

-At June 30, 2015, the carrying amount of the agency's deposits was \$3,727, and the corresponding aggregate bank balance was \$4,792.
-The difference of \$1,065 was principally due to outstanding checks and deposits in transit.
-The agency's custodial credit risk is mitigated in that the full amounts of the bank balances outlined above were insured by federal depository insurance or collateralized in accordance with Section 53652 of the California Government Code with securities held by the pledging financial institution in the agency's name.
+At June 30, 2016 and 2015, the carrying amounts of the Agency's cash deposits were \$774 and \$3,727, and the corresponding aggregate bank balances were \$791 and \$4,792, respectively.
+The differences of \$17 and \$1,065 were principally due to outstanding checks and deposits in transit.
+The Agency's custodial credit risk is mitigated in that the full amounts of the bank balances outlined above were insured by federal depository insurance or collateralized in accordance with Section 53652 of the California Government Code with securities held by the pledging financial institution in the Agency's name.